tanfwong/rfsoc_notes/_sources/ch5/gmem.md

 * The [interface
   pragma](https://docs.xilinx.com/r/en-US/ug1399-vitis-hls/pragma-HLS-interface)
-  provides a number of options for us to fine tune the buffering and fragmentation operations for bust access in the `m_axi` interface adapter to obtain a higher global memory access throughput:
+  provides a number of options for us to control and fine tune the buffering and fragmentation operations for burst access in the `m_axi` interface adapter to obtain a higher global memory access throughput:
   - `latency=<value>` specifies the expected read (write) latency of the `m_axi` interface, allowing Vitis HLS to initiate a read